Lcbx/GdScript2All/README_TEMPLATE.md

 ### Explaining the GPL-3.0 license
 The code this tool generates from your GDScipt is yours.
-However, any modifications made to this tool's source has to be available to the open-source community.
+However, any improvment made to this tool's source has to be contributed back.
-I think that is a fair deal.
+I think that's fair.

 <a href="https://www.buymeacoffee.com/Lcbx" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>